Confidence Intervals for Stochastic Arithmetic: Accuracy in the General Case

 \section{Accuracy in the General Case}

-The hypothesis that the distribution $Z$ is normal is not always true.
+The hypothesis that the distribution $Z$ is normal, or that it has expectation $0$ is not always true.
 We propose statistical tools to study the significance of bits as well as their contribution to the result accuracy that do not rely on any assumption regarding the distribution of the results.

 To address the problem in the general case we reframe it in the context of Bernoulli estimation, which is interesting because: \begin{itemize} \item it does not rely on any assumptions on the distribution of $Z$;